rossprogram/rossprogram.github.io/students/faq.md

 ### Where do the students live?

 Students at Ross/USA will live in a dormitory on the campus of Ohio Dominican University in Columbus.
-Most students will live with three roommates in small suites consisting of two bedrooms, a bathroom, and a common area. <br>
+Most students will live with three roommates in small suites consisting of two bedrooms, a bathroom, and a common area. <br>.
-Students at Ross/Asia will live in a dormitory on the campus of an English International boarding high school located in Changzhou, Jiangsu Province, China.

 ### What is the mailing address?